History Skills Workshops

 - To inform and encourage students to consider applying to read history at university, including at the University of Oxford.

 History skills workshops last about an hour.
-They are designed to develop the academic skills of keen students in Years 12 & 13.
+They are designed to develop the academic skills of students in Years 12 & 13.
 All history skills workshops are interactive.

 We welcome requests for online workshops, which will normally be delivered via Microsoft Teams.
 All workshops are free to state schools in the UK.
 To enquire about booking a workshop for your school please get in touch - firstname.lastname@example.org